Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 This is in bracket, sorry.

-Question is, what's your perfect Sunday bracket?
+Question is, what's your perfect Sunday?

 It's a quote and a question.

-Maddie, as you haven't pre-read this
+Maddie, as you haven't pre-read this,

-and to save you
+and to save you a Google,

-a Google, it's from Hot Fuzz, one of the best.
-Oh, Hot Fuzz is another funny, part of a very
+Oh, HotFathers is another funny, part of a very funny film series.

-funny film series that's called Edo Trilogy.
 Are we talking S-U-N-D-A-Y or S-U-N-D-A-E?

 Oh, good question, because I've got answers for both.
-D-A-Y, D-A-E, and banana split, sprinkler nuts, a bit of chocolate

-I don't think you've said that.
+I don't think you've said nuts.

-Out of sprinkler nuts.
+I just sprinkler nuts.

 I'm a chocolate ice cream with chocolate sauce.

-Then a shit load of cream on top.
+Then a shitload of cream on top.

-Couple of cherries.
+A couple of cherries.

 For looks and taste.